fitzsim/cl-starter-script/README.md

 # Supported Lisp Implementations as of January 2022

 These are tried in order, from fastest to slowest.
-A cold run results from first removing the implementation's ASDF cache, for example, ~/.cache/common-lisp/clisp-[...].
+A cold run results from first removing the implementation's ASDF cache, for example by removing `~/.cache/common-lisp/`, then running:

+    ./start.lisp --verbose

+A warm is the same command after everything is cached.

 <table>
   <tr>